manishmz/React-Interview-Preparations/AI.md

 - Use tools like FAISS and LlamaIndex
 - Chroma uses FAISS / SQLite / DuckDB internally
+- Use Hierarchical RAG technique to create a summary document of data. for ex. lets say in a company's document, the salaries are scattered over all documents, now user asked question "Who has the higest salary?", you can't pass chunks for this scenario, you will create a summary of salaries in a doc, create a chunks of it.
+- If user asked "Who is manish" and then the next question is "What his position in this organisation.", Now in this question llm will not know whom its talking about.
+So in chat, we need to pass the combined user questions for embedding.
+This implementation will have issue, while fetching the context from question, we will not get the correct chunks.
+Solution is to rewrite the query by passing current question and the history to llm. and use that question to fetch the context.
+- Query rewriting is efficient but can't hurt use because of while rewriting the query it can add other words for which will get the mebedding instead what user asked.

 <img width="1166" height="637" alt="image" src="https://github.com/user-attachments/assets/87c2138c-8f8e-466a-b9d7-092fb75618bb" />
 <img width="1177" height="680" alt="image" src="https://github.com/user-attachments/assets/d22756c1-05ff-47b1-90bd-61876a781554" />
 <img width="787" height="391" alt="image" src="https://github.com/user-attachments/assets/cd25e38a-dd53-4d08-b672-de68c8fe2cd9" />